What are Rich Snippets and How to Get Them?

 Remember that most of the enriched search results are experimental ones.
 Before optimizing for any of them, check whether they work for your niche from both business and consumer perspectives.

-Some of the enriched search result types may stick around for years and benefit your business, like they have for the snippets for Jobs, Events, and Products.
+Some of the enriched search result types may stick around for years and benefit your business, like they have for the snippets for Jobs, Events, and Recipes.
 Others may get deprecated for not bringing value to the ecosystem, as it was with the Critique Review snippets.
 Some just won’t fly because very few website owners opt for them; as was the case for the Speakable snippet.

 Optimizing for enriched search results entails significant investment in sophisticated schema markup implementations.
 If you want to do it, you should have strong reasoning behind your initiative to get real buy-in from all stakeholders.
 Let’s see what the benefits are of rich snippets for SEO.